Carolyn D. Wright: Poetry

-Wright's poetry is rooted in a sense of place and time and often employs distinct voices in dialogue, particularly those of the American South.
-Her work is formally inventive and often documentary in spirit, in the sense that it honors those whose stories or voices might be lost, were it not for her own writing.
-Her diction mixes high and low to surprising effect, and her range of reference is both broad and deep, including phrases from other languages, allusions to other poems, and pieces of conversation.
-Her books include precisely distilled lyrics such as those collected in Tremble as well as book-length poems beginning with Just Whistle, her first collaboration with photographer Deborah Luster.
+Wright's poetry often employs distinct voices in dialogue, particularly those of the Southern United States.
+Her work is formally inventive and often documentary in spirit.
+Her diction mixes high and low to surprising effect, and her range of references is broad, including phrases from other languages, allusions to other poems, and pieces of conversation.
+Her books include short works as well as book-length poems beginning with Just Whistle, her first collaboration with photographer Deborah Luster.